imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deleteinboundmessagesbulk"></a>
 # **DeleteInboundMessagesBulk**
-> void DeleteInboundMessagesBulk (DeleteInboundMessagesBulkInputObject deleteInboundMessagesBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteInboundMessagesBulk (DeleteInboundMessagesBulkInputObject deleteInboundMessagesBulkInputObject)

 Delete inbound messages by given ID(s) or delete all inbound messages.